The Mount Rushmore Of Family Vacations

 When it comes to summer vacations, I say we look to the mountain for guidance.
 Imagine a family vacation with fun and purpose, inspired by the reasons Washington, Jefferson, Roosevelt and Lincoln became the faces of Mount Rushmore in the first place.

 Jefferson is credited with westward expansion of the country through the Lewis and Clark expedition and the Louisiana Purchase, so westward we will go.
-We’ll cruise through the Black Hills for spectacular scenery on the Spearfish Canyon Scenic Byway as we head to Devils Tower National Monument.
-Jefferson was a foodie who worked hard at growing a vineyard and making his own wine – we’ll probably do better than he did on a visit to Prairie Berry Winery or Naked Winery.
-In Rapid City, we’ll stop at the corner of 7th and St. Joseph Streets for face time with TJ in the City of Presidents – and indulge in his greatest culinary gift to America: ice cream.
+We’ll cruise through the Black Hills for spectacular scenery on the Spearfish Canyon Scenic Byway or head to Devils Tower National Monument which stands just across the South Dakota and Wyoming border.
+Jefferson was a foodie who worked hard at growing a vineyard and making his own wine – we’ll probably do better than he did on a visit to Firehouse Wine Cellars.
+In Downtown Rapid City, we’ll stop at the corner of 7th and St. Joseph Streets for face time with TJ in the City of Presidents – and indulge in his greatest culinary gift to America: ice cream.
 Jefferson’s cultural side is easy to honor in Rapid City, where galleries, performances and public art are part of daily life.

 He was a conservationist with big plans for the future, a Rough Rider, reformer, progressive and the father of our National Park System.
 Teddy was especially fond of our region, and even campaigned as “The Cowboy of the Dakotas,” so we’re off to meet the buffalo at Custer State Park on his behalf.
 To appreciate the National Parks Service, we’ll check out Wind Cave National Park, which was signed into being by President Theodore Roosevelt himself.
 To get a taste of the region during Teddy’s time here, we’ll take a ride on the 1880 Train and catch the Fort Hays Old West Town & Dinner Show.
 We’ll speak softly but won’t carry a big stick when we pay Teddy a visit at the corner of 9th and Main Streets in the City of Presidents.